 Known for its deep roots in the railroad industry, Reading has been a noticeable part of Pennsylvania since its foundation in 1748.

-The town is a thriving hub for commerce and culture with its booming job market and harboring many museums and art galleries.
+The town was a thriving hub for commerce and culture with its booming job market and harboring many museums and art galleries.

-But is Reading a good place to live?
+But is Reading a good place to live in 2024?

 While attractions like the Pagoda and its railroad route make Reading an interesting city, many factors remain to consider when deciding to move there.
 So, let’s check the pros and cons of living in Reading, PA.